IverMartinson/RasterIver/readme.md

 - [ ] use correct types for stuff (like size_t)
 - [ ] add target resolution
 - [ ] find a faster way to draw pixels to the window
+- [ ] replace "RI_RequestObjects" with 2 functions, RI_CreateObject (which returns a pointer to the object) and RI_LoadObjectFile (which takes in an object file and a pointer).
+It'll be tough making the object data arrays basically dynamic, but it shouldn't be too hard.
+Maybe I'll make a termination sequence after each object's data points.
+Like [x, y, z.....
+NULL, 0, INFINITY, x, y, z......].
+If I know the object I want to delete, I know the start and stopping points of all it's data points.
+All I have to do is cut them out.
+Is there a way to squish it back together though?
+Maybe I could shift all the other data points down, but if there is a substantial amount of them after the cut one, it could take forever.